 Climatologists at the University of Nebraska-Lincoln confirm that year's snowfall was the most snow ever recorded in the Dorchester area on Christmas.

-Five years ago this month, the news wires were abuzz, reporting that most eastern Nebraska residents had lost electricity during the storm.
+Eight years ago this month, the news wires were abuzz, reporting that most eastern Nebraska residents had lost electricity during the storm.

-Many, if not most, highways were closed.
+Most highways were closed.
 Rural residents were literally trapped in their homes as country roads were drifted shut.

-The Christmas blizzard of 2009 brought an estimated 10.5 inches of snow to Dorchester.
+The Christmas blizzard of 2009 brought an estimated 11 inches of snow to Dorchester.

 The Lincoln Journal Star reported that December 2009 was the Lincoln area's snowiest December ever, with a total 23 inches on average.

 The following pictures were taken in Dorchester in late December 2009, sent to us by Times readers.